hiradyazdan/sdf-ray4d-engine/README.md

     - CmdSetScissor
     - CmdDraw

-In contrast to using `GLFW`, above Vulkan implementations are already abstracted and handled via `QtVulkanDeviceFunctions` where there's no need to create extra classes and functionality for them.
+In contrast to using `GLFW`, above Vulkan implementations are already abstracted and handled via `QVulkanDeviceFunctions` where there's no need to create extra classes and functionality for them.

 This means, `VkDevice` and its functions can be extracted from `QtVulkanWindow` instance.
-The same applies to all other `vk` prefixed functions which are invoked by `QtVulkanDeviceFunctions` instance.
+The same applies to all other `vk` prefixed functions which are invoked by `QVulkanDeviceFunctions` instance.

-### Design Restrictions
+#### Design Restrictions

 - **VulkanWindow Inheritance**
   Currently, couldn't find a way to use one single class consuming and inheriting both `QVulkanWindow` and `QMainWindow` even with `protected` specifiers as they have same public methods signature and therefore cause ambiguous method name lookup.